localstack/docs/content/en/references/network-troubleshooting/created-resources/_index.md

 **Example**: you have created an OpenSearch cluster and wish to access it from the computer that is running LocalStack.

-The `LOCALSTACK_HOSTNAME` environment variable can be set to configure the hostname returned.
+The `HOSTNAME_EXTERNAL` environment variable can be set to configure the hostname returned.
 See the [service-specific documentation]({{<ref "user-guide/aws/feature-coverage">}}) for more details.

 # From a container LocalStack created